 Unlike anyone else, we will not present you the list of main attractions but a comprehensive plan for an unforgettable Bosnia trip.
-Of course, you will not miss the major attractions as they were also included; however, they are incorporated into a unique travel guide, which is designed by nature-oriented travellers from the Czech Republic, who drew from their own experience from the trips to Bosnia nad Herzegovina.
+Of course, you will not miss the major attractions as they were also included; however, they are incorporated into a unique travel guide, which is designed by nature-oriented travellers from the Czech Republic, who drew from their own experience from the trips to Bosnia and Herzegovina.

-Therefore, I am asking you, why would you search for individual attractions when you can conveniently copy the entire travel plan?
+Therefore, I am asking you, why would you search for individual attractions when you can conveniently copy the entire travel

 What to take with you on this Bosnian trip